pysal/segregation/README.md

 index = Multi_Dissim(df, ['Group A', 'Group B', 'Group C'])
 ```

-Therefore, a <tt>statistic</tt> attributes will contain the value of this index.
+Therefore, a <tt>statistic</tt> attribute will contain the value of this index.

 Currently, theses indexes are summarized in the table below: